-The regulatory path leading to our current haNK pancreatic cancer trial, QUILT 3.070, maintained a focus on safety while evolving both the therapeutic intervention and the study design, as outlined in the panel below.
-After demonstrating phase I safety and activity of aNK monotherapy in both single and repeat dosing, we evaluated haNK monotherapy in a similar fashion in QUILT 3.028.
-We then demonstrated safety of the combination of aNK and NCV in pancreatic cancer patients in QUILT 3.039.
-This was followed by the introduction of haNK to the NCV combination in QUILT 3.060 and finally the introduction of a cryopreserved haNK formulation together with the addition of low-dose Aldoxorubicin and a design change to extend the length of each treatment cycle to 3-weeks, in QUILT 3.070.
-Upon completion, we anticipate transitioning to a registration trial that incorporates a standard of care comparator arm.
+After demonstrating phase I safety and activity of aNK monotherapy in both single and repeat dosing, we evaluated haNK monotherapy in a similar fashion in our QUILT 3.028 study, where we studied haNK for infusion in subjects with metastatic or locally advanced solid tumors.
+We next demonstrated safety of the combination of aNK and NCV in pancreatic cancer patients in our QUILT 3.039 study.
+This was followed by the introduction of haNK to the NCV combination in our QUILT 3.060 study for patients with pancreatic cancer who have progressed on or after standard-of-care therapy.
+Lastly, we introduced our cryopreserved haNK formulation together with the addition of low-dose Aldoxorubicin and a design change to extend the length of each treatment cycle to three-weeks, in our QUILT 3.070 study.
+Should the data be supportive, upon completion of our QUILT 3.070 safety and activity study, we may have an opportunity to transition to a registration trial that would include a standard-of-care comparator arm.